hughperkins/pytorch/README.md

 # pytorch
-POC for wrapping torch in python :-P
+POC for wrapping torch in python

 Example of what is possible currently: